Paul Schell

-Paul E. S. Schell (born Paul Ervin Schlachtenhaufen; October 8, 1937 – July 27, 2014) was an American lawyer and politician who served as the 50th mayor of Seattle, Washington from 1998 to 2002.
+Paul Schell (born Paul Ervin Schlachtenhaufen; October 8, 1937 – July 27, 2014) was an American lawyer and politician who served as the 50th mayor of Seattle, Washington, from 1998 to 2002.

 Early life and education

-The oldest of six children of Lutheran minister Ervin Schlachtenhaufen and nurse Gertrude Reiff Schlachtenhaufen, Paul Schell grew up in the small farm town of Pomeroy, Iowa and graduated from Roosevelt High School in Des Moines, Iowa.
+The oldest of six children of Lutheran minister Ervin Schlachtenhaufen and nurse Gertrude Reiff Schlachtenhaufen, Paul Schell grew up in the small farm town of Pomeroy, Iowa, and graduated from Roosevelt High School in Des Moines, Iowa.
 He attended Wartburg College in Waverly, Iowa, where he played linebacker on the school football team.
 He also worked as a short-order cook and a fireman.
 Schell transferred to the University of Iowa where he completed his undergraduate degree.
 After graduation he went on to law school at Columbia University in New York.
 There he met his future wife, Pam, a registered nurse.
 They married on the day he graduated from law school — a double celebration scheduled so his father would have to pay for only one plane ticket.

 Career

 In New York, Schell took a position at the Dewey Ballantine law firm, where he specialized in corporate finance.
 During his time there, he shortened his surname "Schlachtenhaufen" to "Schell," a change he described as "practical, not political," since the longer name wouldn't fit on computer punch cards used at the time.
 He worked as a summer law clerk in Portland.
 In 1967, Paul and Pam Schell moved to Seattle so he could take a job with the Perkins Coie law firm, practicing business and securities law.
 Their daughter Jamie joined the family in January 1971.
 After a few years with the Perkins firm, Schell left to help form a new law firm: Hillis, Schell, Phillips, Cairncross, Clark and Martin.

-He also engaged in civic activism.
 He joined other urban activists with Allied Arts of Seattle in the 1971 campaign to save the Pike Place Market from a proposed redevelopment.
 He left legal practice for civic affairs in 1973, when Mayor Wes Uhlman appointed him as director of the Seattle Department of Community Development.
 During his term with DCD, Schell oversaw the Market's preservation and rebuilding.
 As President of Allied Arts of Seattle, he led the successful effort to establish "One Percent for Art" in 1973 — with Seattle becoming one of the first cities to adopt a program to fund public art, which has since become the national standard.
 A member of the Democratic Party, Schell first ran for mayor in 1977, but lost to Charles Royer.

-In 1979 he founded Cornerstone Development Company, serving as president 1979-87.
+In 1979, he founded Cornerstone Development Company, serving as president 1979-87.
 Among projects located in Seattle, Tacoma, and Portland, Cornerstone developed Waterfront Place, a 6-block mixed-use project located on Seattle's central waterfront and incorporating six restored buildings, the new 22-story Watermark Tower, and the Alexis Hotel.
-In 1989, Schell developed the highly successful Inn at Langley, and later the Boatyard Inn, on Whidbey Island.
+In 1989, he developed the highly successful Inn at Langley, and later the Boatyard Inn, on Whidbey Island.
 He also played a key role in establishing the Whidbey Island Center for the Arts.